alidaf/raspberryPi/README.md

 ###piLCD

 A program to provide LCD functions for a HD44780 based display.
 Enables up to 8 custom chars for animation, go to any position and display text.
-Currently no fancy text modes such as scrolling but theses will be added in due course.
-It is hoped that there will be some specific animation functions and threading support in the near future.
+Has a tickertape mode that can display text many times larger than the screen size by rotating the text left or right.
+Some animation examples using custom characters and threading are included.

 ---
 ###piListControls: